 The Kentucky Department of Education will hold its annual Leadership EdCamp: For Principals by Principals on March 27 at the Perkins Building on the campus of Eastern Kentucky University in Richmond.

 Educators Rising Kentucky will host its annual state conference and competition March 5-6 at the Knicely Conference Center at Western Kentucky University in Bowling Green.

 The Kentucky Department of Education will launch a new professional learning series with a series of regional meetings for school and district leaders designed to assist districts with planning and the implementation of improved practice and strong instruction around newly revised standards.

 Kentucky ACSD hosts a monthly series of coffee chats in which educators can meet to discuss a relevant education topic.
 This month’s coffee chats will be Feb.
 11, and the topic is technology in the classroom.

-The Kentucky Council of Teachers of English annual conference Feb.
-23-24 at Embassy Suites Lexington.
+Registration is open for the Kentucky Council of Teachers of English annual conference Feb.
+22-23 at Embassy Suites Lexington.

 The National Endowment for the Humanities is underwriting a professional learning opportunity June 30-July 21 in which teachers can participate in two seminars and a two-week bus tour through Montana and North Dakota.

 The Kentucky Department of Education’s Principal Partnership Project will hold its Spring Semester Learning Lab for principals and assistant principals Feb.
 13 in the Washington County schools.

 The Northern Kentucky Cooperative for Educational Services (NKCES) is offering a program for primary and special education teachers on retaining sight words and vocabulary March 21 at the NKCES office in Cold Spring.